shreyascodes-tech/blog/posts/intro-to-js.md

 */
 ```

 **Doc Comments** anything between `/** */` is a doc comment, doc comments are
 used to give additional information about a variable, function, class etc to the
-developer using our code or help our future selves to undersstannd a complex
+developer using our code or help our future selves to understand a complex
 piece of code that may be hard to understand

 example